-The current Qumulo engineering team is comprised of ~40 software engineers, 3 QA engineers, 2 hardware engineers and 3 agile coaches.
-These individuals self-organize into Scrum teams ranging in size from 4–6 people.
+Team members self-organize into agile teams ranging in size from 4–6 people.
 Each team is assigned a Product Owner (PO) along with an Agile Coach.
 Within these teams there is no assigned leader.
-No dev manager.
+No development manager.
 No tech lead.
 Sounds like a recipe for chaos, but it really is not.

 New teams are created in response to either new business needs (building a new feature) or, more typically, due to the increase in the size of the engineering team.
 Whenever a new software development team is formed it galvanizes around a charter or mission.
 That mission is driven by the feature the team is tasked to build.
 Feature prioritization, scoping and delivery targets are predominantly set by the PM team.

 It is important to note that the team selects its mission and not the other way round.
 We do this to encourage agency, autonomy and purpose, which research has shown time and time again, foster highly motivated and engaged employees, which in turn leads to higher productivity.

 Once a new software development team is created, they set out to create a plan for delivering the feature they selected to implement.
 This would typically involve working with the PO (and potentially customers) to ensure proper scoping of the feature and likely a design process, depending on the complexity of the feature.
 Teams usually spend anywhere from a few days to weeks in this phase, again, depending on the complexity of the feature.
 One of the main artifacts of this phase is a high level estimate (HLE) of when the team expects to deliver the feature.